Army Combat Shirt: 2000s

-2002–2006: Development

-Early prototype versions of the Army Combat Shirt were unveiled by the Army in May 2002 as part of the Objective Force Warrior program.
-Updated prototypes in the MultiCam camouflage pattern were displayed in July 2004 at a military technology convention held at the U.S. Capitol as a part of the Future Force Warrior program.

-A year later in June 2005, prototypes were again displayed during a Future Force Warrior convention at the U.S. Capitol.

 2007: Introduction

-In January 2007, the Army began shipping 160,000 flame-resistant Nomex uniforms for soldiers assigned to at-risk convoy operations.
+In January 2007, the Army began shipping 160,000 flame-resistant Nomex uniforms - The Flame Resistant ACU - for soldiers assigned to at-risk convoy operations.
 However, the Nomex uniforms restricted air movement more than the traditional Cotton/Nylon ACU and were hotter for soldiers to wear.
-Army equipment officials developed the ACS to provide soldiers with a lightweight, breathable alternative to the Nomex ACU.
+In the mid-2000s, Program Executive Office (PEO) Soldier developed the ACS to provide soldiers with a lightweight, breathable and flame-resistant alternative to the Nomex ACU.
+Fielding of the ACS began in September of 2007, with two each issued to every soldier being deployed overseas.

 2010s

 2016–2019: Ballistic Combat Shirt

 Currently the U.S. Army is working on an armored variant of the Army Combat Shirt known as the "Ballistic Combat Shirt", which adds ballistic protection to the upper thorax, lower neck, and upper sleeve areas while sacrificing as little arm mobility as possible.
 This has been desirable due to the increasing prevalence of low-profile body armor which does not support the additional extremity protection the IBA system does, as well as ergonomic issues with the extremity protection that causes soldiers to choose not to use them even when wearing compatible armor.
 It will begin fielding in 2019.